 Xerox, Photocopy, or Photostate?

 (v.)
 To produce a copy of a printed page(s) or other item(s) using a photocopier.

 - In Canada, we often use "photocopy" or "copy".
 Example: Can you help me photocopy this page?

 (n.)
 Similar to how you might subscribe to Netflix, a database is a website that a library subscribes to on your behalf.
 Databases generally provide access to books, articles, videos, audio, or other types of content.

-- In Canada, we use "database".
+- In Canada, we often use "database".
 Example: Which database should I use?